 You can list several housing options you are interested in.

-- Get a housing offer through email
+- Provided that there are vacancies you will get a housing offer through email

-Accepting this offer is highly recommended.
+Accepting this (potential) offer is highly recommended.
 There will be an opportunity to change your accommodation after the first semester or get a refund if you for some reason can't come to start your studies.

 Please note that declining the offer will result in you being placed last in the queue, and there is no guarantee that you'll get a second offer.